 Great examples websites with good use of grid / card layout include:

 Businesses all over the UK from Coventry to London, Bognor Regis to John O’Groats, can all benefit from keeping up with the latest web design trends.
 The age-old business rule of staying one step ahead of your competition still applies.
-So why not give us a call on 024 7610 0380 or 020 7112 8890 to find out how your business can take advantage of these new and exciting trends.
+So why not give us a call on 024 7610 0380 to find out how your business can take advantage of these new and exciting trends.

 More coming up in Web Design Trends for 2017 (Part 2) very soon!